19hours/sg-statutes/Acts/Registration of Criminals Act.md

 “volunteer” means a person who voluntarily gives his consent under section 13D for the taking of a body sample from him.

-(2) Subject to subsections (3) and (4), the Minister may prescribe additional types of body samples that may be taken under this Part.
+(2) Subject to subsections (3) and (4), the Minister may prescribe additional types of sample of or from a person’s body that may be taken under this Part.

+[Act 10 of 2015 wef 01/06/2015]

 (3) The additional types of body samples that may be prescribed under subsection (2) shall not include body samples to be obtained from —